Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/prism.md

 ## Usage

 :::important
 Although Prism can use a local database, it's recommended to use a MySQL database.
 That requires you to have created a MySQL database.
-More info on that can be found [here](/databases).
+See our [database guide](/databases) for instructions.
 :::

 [Download the plugin](https://modrinth.com/plugin/prism/versions) and upload the jar into your `plugins` folder.

-Also upload the NBT-API plugin from [here](https://modrinth.com/plugin/nbtapi/versions) into your `plugins` folder.
+Also upload the [NBT-API plugin](https://modrinth.com/plugin/nbtapi/versions) into your `plugins` folder.
 You need both the Prism and NBT-API jar files.
-If you need help installing plugins, check out [this guide](/installing-plugins).
+If you need help installing plugins, check out our [plugin installation guide](/installing-plugins).

 Restart or turn on the server.
 After that, go to the `prism` folder, which can be found inside the `plugins` folder.
 From there, edit the `storage.conf` file.